Essential Learning (Adult)

 Moving and Handling

-Moving and handling activities will be a key part of your duties.
-This will include assisting patients and other tasks such as moving equipment, laundry and stores.
-To keep yourself and your patients safe it is essential you have the correct level of training.
+Moving and handling activities is a key part of your duties.
+This includes assisting patients and tasks such as moving equipment, laundry and stores.
+To keep yourself and patients safe it is essential you have the correct level of training.

-If you have a Scottish Manual Handling Passport then no foundation practical training course is required.
-Please bring the passport document in to show your SCN, SCM or Team Lead.
-For HCSWs on the NHSGGC Staff Bank, please send a copy by email to adminstaffbank@ggc.scot.nhs.uk The dates of Moving and Handling training documented in the passport will go into the ward/ department training records.
-Ensure you have completed the mandatory LearnPro module NHSGGC 005 Manual Handling Theory together with practical competency assessment within your clinical area carried out by one of the local assessors.
+If you have a Scottish Manual Handling Passport no foundation practical training course is required.
+Bring the passport document in to show your SCN or Team Lead.
+For Registered Nurses on the NHSGGC Staff Bank, send a copy by email to adminstaffbank@ggc.scot.nhs.uk.
+The dates of Moving and Handling training documented in the passport will go into the ward/ department training records.
+Complete the mandatory learnPro module: 005 Manual Handling Theory together with the practical competency assessment within your clinical area carried out by one of the local assessors.

 Sharps Safety